Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Introduction

 5. Recent experimental data obtained with the Planck satellite, which disfavors all the best-motivated inflationary scenarios (A. Ljjas, P.J.
 Steinhardt, A. Loeb 2013).

 6. Inability of a reasonable harmonization or unification of the standard model with gravity.

 This incomplete list of problems indicates very serious gaps in our understanding of Nature.
-For the most part, the problems appear directly or indirectly from a misunderstanding of the basis of the quantum theory, and the nature of her main concepts and axioms.
+For the most part, the problems appear directly or indirectly from a misunderstanding of the basis of the quantum theory, and the nature of its main concepts and axioms.

 The present paper is urged to fill the above mentioned gaps and to specify a way free from the difficulties listed above.
-We begin with a generalization of the quantum theory because in its present form it cannot be unified with General relativity.
+We begin with a generalization of the quantum theory because in its present form it cannot be unified with relativistic theory.